Lumbee: Civil War

 A yellow fever epidemic in 1862–1863 killed many slaves working on the construction of Fort Fisher near Wilmington, North Carolina, then considered to be the "Gibraltar of the South".
 As the state's slave owners resisted sending more slaves to Fort Fisher, the Confederate Home Guard intensified efforts to conscript able-bodied free persons of color as laborers.
-There does not appear to be documentation of conscription among the free people of color in Robeson County.

 Despite the widespread sympathies among the Indian community for the plight of the participants in this guerilla warfare, nearly 150 Lumbee ancestors voluntarily enlisted in the Confederate Infantry, including the nephew-in-law of Henry Berry Lowry described below.

 Lowry War

 Early in the Civil War, North Carolina turned to forced labor to construct its defenses.
-Several Lowrie cousins had been conscripted as laborers to help build Fort Fisher, near Wilmington.
-Henry Berry Lowrie and several of his relatives took to the swamps where Indians resorted to "lying out" (that is, hiding out in remote areas) to avoid being rounded up by the Home Guard and forced to work as impressed laborers.
+Several people from the "free negro settlement" had been conscripted as laborers to help build Fort Fisher, near Wilmington.
+Henry Berry Lowrie escaped and several of his relatives joined him in the swamps where they resorted to "lying out" (that is, hiding out in remote areas), to avoid being rounded up by the Home Guard and forced to work as impressed laborers again, where they had complained of poor food and treatment.

+Map of Robeson County in 1872.

 The Lowrie gang, as it became known, resorted to crime and conducting personal feuds, committing robberies and murders against white Robeson County residents and skirmishing with the Confederate Home Guard.
 They grew bolder as the war turned against the Confederacy.
 In December 1864, the Lowrie gang killed James P. Barnes after he had drafted workers, including the Lowries, for work on local defenses.
 Barnes had earlier accused Henry's father, Allen Lowrie, of stealing hogs.
 Next, the gang killed James Brantley Harris, a Confederate conscription officer who had killed a Lowrie relative.

 After the Civil War, the Lowrie gang continued their insurgency, committing robberies and murders.
 The authorities' raids and attempts to capture gang members became known as the Lowry War.
 Lowrie's gang continued its activities into the Reconstruction Era.
 Republican governor William Woods Holden declared Lowrie and his men outlaws in 1869, and offered a $12,000 reward for their capture: dead or alive.
 Lowrie responded with more revenge killings.
 Eluding capture, the Lowrie gang persisted after Reconstruction ended and conservative white Democrats gained control of North Carolina government, imposing segregation and white supremacy.

 In February 1872, shortly after a raid in which he robbed the local sheriff's safe of more than $28,000, Henry Berry Lowrie disappeared.
 It is claimed he accidentally shot himself while cleaning his double-barrel shotgun.
 As with many folk heroes, the death of Lowrie was disputed.
 He was reportedly seen at a funeral several years later.